openstack-archive/release-tools/README.rst

   the tarball build, and upload the resulting tarball to Launchpad (while marking it released).

-./rcdelivery kilo final neutron
+./rcdelivery kilo final neutron-fwaas neutron

-  Push 2015.1.0 final tag to current neutron stable/kilo branch HEAD (which should be the last RC), wait for the tarball build, and upload the resulting tarball to Launchpad (while marking it released).
+  Push 2015.1.0 final tag to current neutron-fwaas stable/kilo branch HEAD (which should be the last RC), wait for the tarball build, and upload the resulting tarball to the "neutron" Launchpad page.

 release_postversion.sh